Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	Button_Sleep            equ     %10000000
  </details>

 `Check_Button_Pressed` will then overwrite `acc` with a 0 or 1 in each of its 8 Bits, representing the 8 Buttons, and reflecting whether or not the button is depressed.
 The Bit Numbers move up as seen above, from 0 to 7, and right-to-left.
 We can think of this like a Boolean variable, and since it's already in `acc`, we can easily `bp` or `bn` with the requisite bit without sparing a single extra clock cycle.
+This Syntax is all you need to know to start using the function in your own Code.
+We can learn some excellent skills from seeing how these Functions themselves were Coded, too.
 Looking at the elegant code that Kresna wrote for this Function, we can get a nice glimpse into how it works:

 	Check_Button_Pressed:
 		;----------------------------------------------------------------------